jltovar/sage_decoy-free/README.md

 This branch is experimental.
 The DF code is designed to fail closed whenever the mandatory base model cannot produce a valid rank-1 stream.
 Optional post-base stages are nonfatal: if RT, IMS, peptide reproducibility rescue, or protein reproducibility rescue cannot produce a valid update, the previous last-good active stream is kept.

-Direct one-off Ensemble searches still honor the static enable/disable flags and weights in the search JSON.
-The native `sage workflow` path adds automatic, fail-closed expert-quality gates and writes a dataset-local expert set for development or holdout validation.
+Direct one-off Ensemble searches honor only the static enable/disable flags and weights in the search JSON; their code defaults enable all seven experts.
+They do not apply the workflow's current secondary-model exclusions or runtime admission policy automatically.
+The native `sage workflow` path adds the fail-closed expert-quality gates and writes the dataset-local expert set.
 Holdout datasets run the same predeclared optimization procedure; they do not import another dataset's selected windows or fitted experts.

 Direct one-off searches use configured null-rank windows.
 The native `sage workflow` path can scan declared candidate windows in memory from one retained candidate set, select the highest-yield feasible window, and lock it for later stages.